juancoloradoa/conventional-commits-package/README.md

 ## Conventional Commit and integrate semantic release

-here is a test to validate the conventional-commits and add semantic-release to it
+here is a test to validate the conventional-commits and add semantic-release